 My next pregnancy ended in another miscarriage.
 After that, it took almost another year before I was pregnant again.
 We were thrilled, but at four months I became very ill and had to undergo an emergency appendectomy.
 Again my life — as well as the life of my unborn child — was at risk.

 The surgeon told my husband that my appendix was “hot” and would not have lasted until morning.
 We agonized through the following days wondering if I would miscarry again, and we knew we had a choice to make: would we be overwhelmed?
 Or would we turn to God, rejoice in him, and with thankful hearts make our requests known to him?

 Getting to know God better

 Three years later, I finally had my first normal pregnancy.
 That was when Jody joined our family.
 I had to choose to trust God for each pregnancy and each complication.
-And now I continue to choose to trust Him to help me raise each of our children.
+And I continued to choose to trust him with each of our children.
 With three young adults that isn’t always easy.
 But it is a choice I make.

 One of my favorite passages in the Bible says, “Rejoice in the Lord always.
 I will say it again: Rejoice! ...
 Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:4,6-7).